Charixfox/HD120-Controller/README.md

 1 | Starting Hue
 2 | Emding Hue
 3 | Hue Offset
+4 | Starting Saturation
 5 | Phase Offset (Note 2)
+6 | Ending Saturation
 7 | Rate

 Hue Offset allows passing through Red between hues.
 For example, Start 128 End 255 Phase Offset 64 will start at 192 and end at 64.
+The use of saturation values is recommended.
+0 is white.
+255 is full color.

 1 ==> Single-point  Spinner - A rotating light point.